Cognigy/WebchatWidget/docs/css-customization.md

 ```
 * *webchat-quick-reply-template-replies-container*
-This is the element holding all Quick Replies, you can change the way they are shown.
-Like a column.
+This is the element holding all Quick Replies, you can change the way they are shown, e.g. as a column.
 ```CSS
 [data-cognigy-webchat-root] .webchat-quick-reply-template-replies-container {
   display: flex;